piyushtada/destreamer-unipi/README.md

 while True:
 	os.system("./destreamer.sh "+string)
 ```
-Create a file.py with the name you want (suggested forever.py....) and run the script with the desidered arguments like the main program.
+Create a file.py with the name you want (suggested forever.py....) and run the script with the desired arguments like the main program.

-In addiction i raccomend to use:
+In addiction i recommend to use:
 ```bash
 ./destreamer.sh -f list.txt -O ./desidered/folder --format mp4 --skip
 ```